Exploring Engineering Pathways, From Research to Startups

 Innovating Medical Devices

-From working with startups through Elevate to doing research through RES-MATCH, Marissa Redington is embracing experiential learning.Marissa Redington (Biomedical Engineering/M.S.
-Biomedical Engineering 2nd Year)
+From working with startups through Elevate to doing research through RES-MATCH, Marissa Redington is embracing experiential learning.Marissa Redington (BME/M.S.
+BME 2nd Year)

 Marissa Redington has always loved solving problems, whether it’s navigating large blocks of code or figuring out how to make summer camp activities adaptive for children with different needs.